Westminster Higher Education Forum

 This conference will examine priorities and next steps for Higher Technical Qualifications (HTQs) in England, including what is currently working for the sector and what could be improved.

 The conference follows the recent launch of Skills England which will be established in phases over the next 9-12 months, with aims to increase collaboration between businesses and the education sector and change the way young people are trained.
-Delegates will look at priorities for the new body, drawing on its first report Skills England: Driving growth and widening opportunities published in September 2024, as well as for reforming the Apprenticeship Levy to become the Growth and Skills Levy.
+Delegates will look at priorities for the new body, drawing on its first report Skills England: Driving growth and widening opportunities published in September 2024, as well as for reforming the Apprenticeship Levy to become the Growth and Skills Levy in light of the £40m investment announced in the Budget.

 Those attending will assess next steps for HTQs following IfATE’s consultation earlier this year, which sought views on how to strengthen technical skills at levels 4 to 6, and on which HTQs could be eligible for funding under the Lifelong Learning Entitlement (LLE).